-The school holiday dates, and in-service dates are available from the website www.southlanarkshire.gov.uk
+For your convenience, school holiday dates and in-service dates can be found on the council's website: www.southlanarkshire.gov.uk.

 Information to proposed transfer of school

 Children and young people may transfer school for a number of reasons such as families moving house, parental choice etc.